Information

 Full Brief

-We welcome new voices and fresh perspectives, both on and off camera.
-All proposals should be strong enough to broadcast on Mondays at 9:35 PM on RTÉ One but can also be scheduled as standalone event pieces.
+All proposals should be strong enough to play on Mondays and Wednesdays at 9:35 PM on RTÉ One but can also be scheduled as standalone event pieces.
+Proposals should also be strong enough to attract strong on-line audiences.

 We ask, in the first instance, that producers submit ideas into the eCommissioning system Login | RTE (rtegroup.ie) system under the programme category Factual Specialist “History”.